AmadeusQQ/behavioral-cloning/README.md

 Drive a car using deep learning

 # design-solution
+As an engineer, I want to train a deep learning model, so as to drive a car around track 1.
+The solution should minimize data used and model complexity.
+The approach should take into account hardware and time constraints.

 Hardware
 - Central processing unit: Intel Core 2 Duo 2.66 GHz
 - Random access memory: 4 GB